 arc21 is required to prepare an Annual Governance Statement which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
-This statement explains how the Joint Committee has complied with this, its statutory duties under the 2006 Order and also meets the requirements of Regulation 2A of the Local Government Accounts and Audit (Amendment) Regulations (Northern Ireland) 2006 in relation to the publication of a statement on internal control.
+This statement explains how the Joint Committee meets the requirements of Regulation 4(4) of the Local Government Accounts and Audit Regulations (Northern Ireland) 2015 in relation to the publication of a Governance Statement.